Product liability cases make our community safe

 Then, when someone is injured or killed because of a failed product, the medical device manufacturers say that no device is perfect.
 There will be failures.
 Fine - but don't I as the owner of my body get to decide what risks I want to take versus not take?
 I believe so.

 Failing To Warn Of Risks

 Product liability cases, such as medical device cases, have many different aspects.
-One is the targets is failing to warn of risks known to the manufacturer.
+One is the target is failing to warn of risks known to the manufacturer.
 This means failing to warn the doctor so that we as a patient can be fully informed when we give our consent for a procedure.
 Typically, warnings take place on the label, with brochures by the sales representatives, on an IFU (information for use handout), or at the training sessions on the device.
 Medical device manufacturers have a lot of chances to warn us.
 Then, what they will do is put a small warning in a stack of thousands of documents and say you were warned.
 Is that an adequate warning?
 I don't think so.
-Neither to juries as the article below discusses when Mark Lanier received the $247 million dollar verdict for victims of defective hips.
+Neither do juries, as the article below discusses when Mark Lanier received the $247 million dollar verdict for victims of defective hips.

 $247 Million Dollar Verdict For Failing To Warn